grafana/loki/docs/sources/get-started/architecture.md

 The `nonIndexedLabels` section stores non-repeated strings.
 It is used to store label names and label values from [non-indexed labels]({{< relref "./labels/non-indexed-labels" >}}).
-Note that the labels strings and lengths within the `nonIndexedLabels` section are stored compressed using Gzip.
+Note that the labels strings and lengths within the `nonIndexedLabels` section are stored compressed.

 ### Block Format

 A block is comprised of a series of entries, each of which is an individual log line.

-Note that the bytes of a block are stored compressed using Gzip.
+Note that the bytes of a block are stored compressed.
 The following is their form when uncompressed:

 ```
 -----------------------------------------------------------------------------------------------------------------------------------------------